Viability of general relativity and modified gravity cosmologies using high-redshift cosmic probes: Alternative cosmological models

 We examine models characterized either by a different equation of state for dark energy or by a non-Euclidean geometry of the universe.
 These models are based on GR, so the phase of accelerated expansion is still attributed to the presence of dark energy.

 In the $\omega$CDM model, the equation of state for dark energy, assumed to be $\omega = -1$ in $\Lambda$CDM, is still constant but treated as a free parameter, i.e., it is allowed to differ from $-1$.
-In this case, we have
+In this case, the Hubble parameter is

 For the CPL $\omega_0 \omega_a$CDM model, the dark energy equation of state is parametrized as